 As one of the largest ski resorts on the South Island, boasting majestic views of Lake Wanaka and Mt Aspiring – it is a winter bucket list favourite.
 Delight in the highest annual snowfall in New Zealand and natural free-ride terrains.
 Fantastic for intermediate and expert skiers.
 Wanaka is a 30 minute drive so you have the opportunity to indulge in lots of shopping, restaurants and hotels.

 📍 Mt Aspiring Road, Wanaka 9305, New Zealand

 This gem close to Christchurch promises reliable snowfall because of the high elevation as it is one of the highest mountains on the South Island.
 With spectacular views over the Canterbury Plains, it offers an epic experience for skiers and snowboarders.
 Surprisingly, it is extremely affordable for families as kids under 10 go free.
 Meanwhile, accommodation is quite cheap in Methven.
 For more information, visit the Mt Hutt website.

 📍 Mount Hutt 7782, New Zealand

 8. Broken River

 This club ski field presents an inexpensive and relaxing winter getaway.
-If you like tranquility, this is the place for you as it doesn´t attract many visitors.
-While the resort only offers basic food service and not much facilities.
-Nevertheless, parents will be ecstatic to hear that kids under 13 get to go free.
-For a cozy and friendly holiday, head on this adventure, just one hour and 30 minutes drive from Christchurch.
+If you like tranquility, this is the place for you as it doesn’t attract many visitors.
+While the resort only offers basic food services, it’s still a cosy and friendly winter holiday.
+The resort is one hour and 30 minutes drive from Christchurch.

 📍 Canterbury 7580, New Zealand